Creator Terms Conditions

 "Force Majeure Event" means an event, or a series of related events, that is outside the reasonable control of the party affected including failures of the internet or any public telecommunications network, hacker attacks, denial of service attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any third party, changes to the law, disasters, epidemics, pandemics, explosions, fires, floods, riots, terrorist attacks and wars;

-"Hosted Services" means Remote Coach Enterprise Service, as specified in the Hosted Services Specification, which will be made available by the Provider to the Customer as a service via the internet in accordance with this Agreement;
+"Hosted Services" means KLIQ Enterprise Service, as specified in the Hosted Services Specification, which will be made available by the Provider to the Customer as a service via the internet in accordance with this Agreement;

 "Hosted Services Specification" means the specification for the Platform and Hosted Services set out in Section 1 of Schedule 1 Hosted Services particulars and in the Documentation;